 Welcome to Christ’s College – a Christian ethos school of character for the whole community

 These are extraordinary times, heightening the changes and importance of decisions over your child’s future schooling.
-Although we can’t yet invite you to visit in person (but would like to do so eventually), we hope to help you decide whether Christ’s College is right for your son or daughter, providing information and also with some candid video insights that even the best Open Evening would struggle to do.
-We strongly recommend your full use of:
+We hope to help you decide whether Christ’s College is right for your son or daughter.
+If you would like to arrange a visit to the school please contact email@example.com

 Welcome and information page